sumitkhatritamu/sumitkhatritamu.github.io/Algae_Erosion.md

 <br> <br>
 <img src="assets/img/Crack Progression.JPG?raw=true" width="100%" height="100%">
 <br> <br>
+The figure above shows the progression of mud cracks is depicted from the initial drying period (24 hours), illustrating the emergence of primary cracks.
+This leads to the development of more complex crack patterns after 4 and 28 cycles of wetting and drying, observed from the top-left to the bottom-right corner in sequence.
+<br> <br>
 Three distinct damage features in sequence were observed: (1) pit formation on the coating surfaces, (2) the biofilm mud-cracking induced coating surface damage upon drying, and (3) erosion (surface cracks) of coating in the mud-cracked region over the wet-dry cycles.
 <br> <br>
 <img src="assets/img/Algae pull.JPG?raw=true" width="100%" height="100%">